Pero Family Farms Visa Sponsorship Jobs USA

 Does Pero Family Farms sponsor H-1B visas?

 No, Pero Family Farms does not sponsor H-1B visas.
-The company's sponsorship activity is concentrated in the H-2A temporary agricultural worker program, which is designed for seasonal farm labor roles.
+The company's sponsorship activity is concentrated in the H-2A visa temporary agricultural worker program, which is designed for seasonal farm labor roles.
 If you're looking for H-1B sponsorship, you'll need to target employers in industries like technology, finance, or healthcare instead.

 What visa types does Pero Family Farms sponsor?